othyn/docker-compose-laravel/README.md

 ## Configuration

-There are elements of this docker project that you can configure for you project if you require extra functionality.
+There are elements of this docker project that you can configure if you require extra functionality.
 Obviously, at the end of the day this is just a bog standard Docker project, so you can go to town with any changes you wish.
 But these are the main areas that are easy adaptable.

 ### Services